IAM4IAM/LessMoneyInPolitics.github.io/README.md

 Dramatically Shrink Money in Elections

-# PROBLEM SUMMARY:
+## PROBLEM SUMMARY:

 We all know there is too much money in Politics.
-We also know that Lobbyists and Special Interest Money Corrupts our Representative.
+We also know that Lobbyists and Special Interest money corrupts our Representative.
-Their Money Funds the Political Party Machines.
+Their money funds the political party machines.

-Too Much Money is Spent Influencing Campaigns and Elections.
+Too much money is spent influencing campaigns and elections.
-This Money Circumvents the Voice of "We The People"
+This money circumvents the voice of "We The People"

+# It doesn't have to be this way.

-# SOLUTION:
+## SOLUTION:

 # "The Umbrella Promise"